railwayapp/docs/src/docs/quick-start.md

 - Click **Deploy**.

-Railway will now provision a new project with all services and configurations that where defined in the template.
+Railway will now provision a new project with all services and configurations that were defined in the template.

-Thats it, deploying a template is as easy as a few clicks!
+That's it, deploying a template is as easy as a few clicks!

 <Image src="https://res.cloudinary.com/railway/image/upload/v1723688397/docs/quick-start/project_canvas_umami_mxcmwo.png"
 alt="screenshot of project canvas showing umami and postgres"